BYU-ITCSA/Dark-Mode/Lesson 2: Linux/Getting Started with Linux/Getting Started with Linux.md

 ### Pros:
 * Extremely easy installation
+* Easily integrated with Windows and most hassle-free setup for Windows
 * Most CLI based tools can be installed and used normally
+* Docker for Windows and VSCode are both integrated with WSL

 ### Cons:
 * Only works on Windows (not MacOS)
 * Some things just don't work the way they should on WSL.
 Many things that require a GUI just don't work.
 * Setting up a GUI requires configuration for a remote desktop connection which increaces latency (it is kind of laggy)
+* Networking and DNS issues can arise, so custom network settings do not mesh well

 ## Use the Cloud
 ### Overview